selroc/wth/README.md

 ### Contributing
 `wth` is simple and dumb.
 Help make it better by opening issues and submitting merge requests.
+I have no contribution guidelines or rules besides being respectful.
 You know the deal.